 Types of Mangoes

 While mango is known as the “King of fruits”, Alphonso is called the “King of mangoes”.
-It is found in India and Pakistan and is rich with vitamins A and C. The availability period of Alphonso is from February to the end of May.
-Also, the dates of availability depend on the climate, weather, as well as the geographical area.
+It is found in India and Pakistan and is rich in vitamins A and C. The availability period of Alphonso is from February to the end of May.
+Also, the dates of availability depending on the climate, weather, as well as geographical area.

 4. Anwar Ratol